amanessinger/manessinger.com/content/post/2022/06/5711-orvieto-xliii.md

 </div>
 <br />

 Once again, this time with tower top.
+By the way, this is the Chiesa di Sant'Andrea.